rackerlabs/support-how-to/content/cloud-sites/file-permissions-on-cloud-sites.md

 <p><img alt="" height="" norder="2" src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/fileperms3.png" width="600" /></p>

 <p>A single octal digit represents the RWX ON and OFF values.
-Three of these octal values represent all three of the ‘who’.
+Three of these octal values represent all three of the &lsquo;who&rsquo;.
 So, the number 777, is not literally seven hundred-seventy-seven, it is actually 7, 7, and 7, where each octal digit indicates that all three bits have been set ON (4+2+1 = 7), thus giving full permissions to User, Group and Other.</p>

 <p><a id="File_Creation" name="File_Creation"></a></p>